incubyte/incubyte.github.io/content/blog/refinements-in-ruby.md

 ### Step 2: Activating the Refinement

-To use the refinement, we need to activate it in a specific scope using the `using` keyword:
+To use the refinement, we need to activate it in a specific scope with the `using` keyword:

 ```ruby
 class SentenceManipulator